Hogan Lovells

 The Legal Cheek View

-One of the biggest names in global corporate law has only been around in its current form for a little over a decade now — London’s Lovells having merged with Washington DC’s Hogan Hartson in 2010.
+One of the biggest names in global corporate law has only been around in its current form for a little over 13 years now — London’s Lovells having merged with Washington DC’s Hogan Hartson in 2010.
 At the time of the merger there was much speculation over what the new name would be, with Love Harts and HogLove the most memorable suggestions, but the firm sensibly settled on Hogan Lovells.
 The combined megafirm now has 51 offices in nearly 30 different countries, including a substantial presence in South America and Asia as well as Europe and the US.

 Continue reading